domitix/CleverWeather/README.md

 ## How to use it

-You have to run publisher.py simply going in its folder and writing on the command line `python publisher.py`
+Go to the folder where there's publisher.py and write in the command line `python publisher.py`

-then you can start the nodejs application running from the webapp folder `npm start`
+Open another command line, go in the webapp folder and write `npm start`

 At this point you can open your browser on http://localhost:3000 and visualize data.